williamyang1991/Rerender_A_Video/README.md

 ## Updates

 - [09/2023] Code is released.
-- [09/2023] A ccepted to SIGGRAPH Asia 2023 Conference Proceedings!
+- [09/2023] Accepted to SIGGRAPH Asia 2023 Conference Proceedings!
 - [06/2023] Integrated to 🤗 [Hugging Face](https://huggingface.co/spaces/Anonymous-sub/Rerender).
 Enjoy the web demo!
 - [05/2023] This website is created.